 - 1 cup white whole wheat flour

-- 2 cups brown sugar (can also use granulated sugar)
+- 2 cups dark brown sugar can also use granulated sugar

 - 1/2 cup butter